 Subsistence farmers are hugely dependent on livestock for the majority of tasks on and off the field.
 They not only plough the fields but also act as a transportation medium.
 Also, their manure is a rich source of nutrients for the soil.

-Subsistence farming can be practised using different methods based on the local conditions and resources.
+Subsistence farming can be practiced using different methods based on the local conditions and resources.

 Shifting cultivation or ‘slash and burn’ farming clears the land by cutting and burning the trees.
 The next step is to mix the ashes with the soil.
 Crops like potatoes, cassava and maize are grown.
 When the soil turns infertile over the years, farmers move to a new patch of land for cultivation.
 In north-eastern states like Nagaland, Meghalaya and Assam, this method is also known as jhumming.